THE DOVER WAR MEMORIAL PROJECT

 Morland-Hughes, R.

-Richard Wethered Morland-Hughes, IA/199, MBE MC was a Major in the 1st battalkon of the 5th Royal Gurkha Rifles (Frontier Froce).
-He died on 19th June 1944, when he was 33.
+Richard Wethered ("Dick") Morland-Hughes, IA/199, MBE MC was a Major in the 1st battalion of the 5th Royal Gurkha Rifles (Frontier Force).
+He was "mortally wounded while commanding his Battalion in Italy" on 19 June 1944, when he was 33.
 He lies in the Assissi War Cemetery, Italy.
+VIII G 3

-He was the son of Charles Morland Cunynghame Hughes, and of Elsie Louise Morland-Hughes, of Dover.
+He was the eldest son of Charles Morland Cunynghame Hughes, and of Elsie Louise Morland-Hughes, of Montpelier, Dover

-His brother, Captain Walter Robert James Morland-Hughes, EC/6860, from the 3rd Queen Alexandra's Own Gurkha Rifles, also died.
-He was 24, and lost his life on 7th November 1947.
-He is buried in the Delhi War Cemetery.
+His brother, Captain Walter Robert James ("Jimmy Walter") Morland-Hughes, EC/6860, from the 3rd Queen Alexandra's Own Gurkha Rifles, also died.
+He was 24, and lost his life on 7 November 1947.
+He is buried in the Delhi War Cemetery, India.
+3 H 8

 AF Morecraft, courtesy Dover ExpressMorecraft, A. F.

-The next year an In Memoriam notice was placed, "In Loving Memory" "Until we meet again, from Dad and Charlie, Gertie and Winn" His mother had died on 28th December 1921.
+The next year an In Memoriam notice was placed, "In Loving Memory" "Until we meet again, from Dad and Charlie, Gertie and Winn".
+Charlie was one of Albert's brothers, the others being Thomas and William.
+Gertie was Albert's stepmother, and Win was his sister-in-law, Winifred, nee Cozens, married to Charlie

 Morley, A. J.

-Albert John Morley, 6291176, was a Private in the 5th battalion of The Buffs. he was 30 when he died on 8th April 1943.
+Albert John Morley, 6291176, was a Private in the 5th battalion of The Buffs.
+He was 30 when he died on 8 April 1943.
 He is buried in the Oued Zarga War Cemetery, Tunisia.
+1 J 5

-He was the son of Albert and Caroline F Morley, from Dover, and the husband of Catherine Morley, from Welling, Kent.
+He was the "dearly loved only son" of Caroline F and the late Sergeant Albert Morley, from Dover, and the "dearly loved" husband of Catherine Morley, from Welling, Kent.
+He was "always the most dearly loved nephew of Mr and Mrs F Gaulsden"

-He was the "beloved and precious eldest son" of Robert and Elsie Morris, from 21 Cherry Tree Avenue.
+Bobby was the "beloved and precious eldest son" of Robert and Elsie Morris, from 21 Cherry Tree Avenue, and left two sisters, Elsie and Edna, and a brother, Dennis

 Muller, H. G.

 He was the "beloved eldest son" of William Herbert and Phyllis May Muller, of 108 Church Road, Richmond, Surrey, later Chalfont St. Giles, Buckinghamshire.
-He is buried in a family grave in the old section of Richmond cemetery, Surrey in the United Kingdom, where his mother was also laid to rest after her death on 9th June 1952, at the age of 64.
-The side panel reads, "In Loving Memory of Herbert Gage Muller, RAF, killed in action 1st May 1940 - Per Ardua ad Astra"
+He is buried in a family grave in the old section of Richmond Cemetery, Surrey.
+Block BB, Grave 21.
+His mother was also laid to rest there after her death on 9 June 1952, at the age of 64.
+The side panel reads, "In Loving Memory of Herbert Gage Muller, RAF, killed in action 1 May 1940 - Per Ardua ad Astra"

 The crew that were lost were: